telegram-rs/telegram-bot/README.md

         Ok(ListeningAction::Continue)
     });

-    // When the method `long_poll` returns, its due to an error.
-Check it here. if let Err(e) = res {
+    if let Err(e) = res {
         println!("An error occured: {}", e);
     }
 }
 ```
 You can find a bigger example in the `examples` folder.